clarivate/wos-amr/README.md

 # Web of Science Links Article Match Retrieval Service (AMR)

+**Note, AMR is deprecated and scheduled to be sunset on November 1, 2023.
+It has been replaced by the Web of Science [Starter API](https://developer.clarivate.com/apis/wos-starter).
+This library will be archived following the sunset of AMR.**

 This client allows users to send batch requests to [AMR](http://help.incites.clarivate.com/LAMRService/WebServicesOverviewGroup/overview.html) to match local metadata to the Web of Science and retrieve details about individual documents from the Web of Science.

 For more information about web services for the Web of Science, please review this [data integration](https://clarivate.com/webofsciencegroup/solutions/xml-and-apis/) website.